-- Push the abdomen and the intestines to create pressure with gas.
+- Strain the abdomen and the intestines to create pressure with gas.

 - Push the rectum to prepare for stool evacuation.

-- Get your body used to this movement for the next times you want to poop.
+- Get your body used to this movement for the next time you want to poop.

-So, push your abdomen slowly at first, all the way to the rectum for 1-5 minutes.
+So, strain your abdomen slowly at first, all the way to the rectum for 1-5 minutes.